M. Anand Principal Counsellor, CII – Indian Green Business Council (IGBC)

-Green stations can have tremendous benefits, both tangible and intangible.
+Green stations can have substantial benefits, both tangible and intangible.
 Some of the benefits are:

-• Green and smart passenger amenities for enhanced comfort, better health and hygiene
+• Green and smart passenger amenities for enhanced comfort, health and hygiene

-• Improvement in resource efficiency by reducing power and fresh water demand
+• Improved resource efficiency by reducing power and water demand

 • Effective waste management